panduhjohn/collaborama/README.md

 # If you could learn one skill from beginner to pro in one second, what would it be?

 # Probaby how to start my own business and the ins and out of everything included.

-    How would you have ended GoT?
+# How would you have ended GoT?
 That ending was awful...

+# I was hoping for more democratic ending (since the iron throne was gone and all), but pretty much anything else would've been better than Bran becoming the king..

+# Batman or Superman